 - You also have to research and understand your audience.
 Think about the industry you have chosen.
 How do they typically hire candidates?
 Is there a specific time of year they hire?
 What kind of skills and experiences are typically required and how can you demonstrate your competency in those skills?
 What is the language of the field?
 Are you comfortable using that in your resume, cover letter, and interview.
 This kind of information must be garnered before beginning your job search.
 Consider conducting information interviews, volunteering, and doing online research to answer these questions.

 - Set Goals for yourself.
 Job seeking can be a time consuming process.
-Set SMART goals (Specific, Measureable, Attainable, Realistic, and Time bound) to keep you on track and motivated.
+Set SMART goals (Specific, Measurable, Attainable, Realistic, and Time bound) to keep you on track and motivated.

 - Employ multiple job search strategies – networking, online job seeking, and campus career events and resources are all important in a successful search.